ericlin1230/Tech-Conference-Application/README.md

 ## Documentation

-Documentation can be accessed through javadoc/index.html
+Documentation can be accessed through the gh-pages branch or at https://restia1230.github.io/Tech-Conference-Application/

 ## Installation